Atypical endo-β-1,4-mannanases are necessary for normal glucomannan synthesis in Arabidopsis

 Abstract

-The molecular mechanisms underlying the synthesis and secretion of large cell wall polysaccharides in plant cells are not fully understood.
-In this study, we report that two atypical endo-β-1,4-mannanases (MANs), which are not secreted and do not degrade glucomannan in the cell wall, play a novel role in glucomannan synthesis.
-Among the six MANs in Arabidopsis, AtMAN2 and AtMAN5 contain a transmembrane (TM) domain at their N-terminal region instead of a signal peptide.
-Subcellular localization using MAN protein fused with fluorescent protein demonstrated that AtMAN2 localizes to the Golgi apparatus in vascular and interfascicular fiber cells.
+The molecular mechanisms underlying the synthesis of large cell wall polysaccharides in plant cells are not fully understood.
+Here we report that two atypical endo-β-1,4-mannanases (MANs), which are not secreted and do not degrade glucomannan in the cell wall, play a novel role in glucomannan synthesis.
+Among the six MANs in Arabidopsis, AtMAN2 and AtMAN5 contain a transmembrane domain at their N-terminal region instead of a signal peptide.
+Subcellular localization using MAN protein fused with fluorescent protein demonstrated that AtMAN2 localizes to the endomembrane system including the Golgi apparatus in xylem and interfascicular fiber cells.
 We found that an Arabidopsis man2 man5 double mutant lost 65% of glucomannan in the cell walls of the inflorescence stem.
-Immunostaining revealed that the double mutant retained a small amount of glucomannan in the vacuole instead of secreting it to the cell walls.
+Immunostaining and immunoelectron microscopic observation also revealed that the man2 man5 double mutant lost glucomannan in the cell walls to about the same extent as the csla2 csla9 double mutant, which lacks major glucomannan synthases.
+Gene complementation experiments showed that the enzymatic activities of AtMAN2 and AtMAN5 are important for the function in synthesis of glucomannan for the cell wall.
 Arabidopsis possesses another atypical MAN, AtMAN6, with an HDEL retention signal at its C-terminus.
 However, mutation of AtMAN6 did not affect glucomannan content in the cell walls, suggesting distinct functions for these MANs.
-This study revealed that the function of AtMAN2 and AtMAN5 is necessary for normal glucomannan synthesis.
-We suggest that these man mutants point to an uncharacterized transport pathway in plant cells, through which glucomannan is trafficked to the vacuole instead of the cell walls.
+This study has identified AtMAN2 and AtMAN5 as novel factors necessary for the normal glucomannan synthesis in Arabidopsis, along with GDP-mannose generating enzymes and CslAs, and suggests that the glucomannan hydrolysis by these MANs contributes to the maintenance of glucomannan synthesis.

 Article activity feed